TronSocket/sdk/readme.md

 ## Description

+The WebSocket Transaction Event Listener for Tron Blockchain Network

 TronSocket SDK is a library that allows you to interact with the TronSocket API.
 It is a simple and easy-to-use library that can be used to interact with the TronSocket API.

 ## Installation